emanueleusai/ML4SCI-1/ParticleImagesChallenge/ReadMe.md

 * ROC curve (Receiver Operating Characteristic curve) and AUC score (Area Under the ROC Curve)
 * Training and Validation Accuracy

-The model performance will be tested on the unseen test dataset based on the above metrics.
+The model performance will be tested on a hidden test dataset based on the above metrics.
 ## Deliverables
 * Google Colab Jupyter Notebook showing your solution along with model accuracy (Training and Validation), ROC curve and AUC score.
 More details regarding the format of the notebook can be found in the sample Google Colab notebook provided for this challenge.
 * The final trained model including the model architecture and the trained weights.

+Good Luck!

 ## Contributors:
 * Sergei Gleyzer (Department of Physics & Astronomy, University of Alabama)